Gillette Negligent Security Lawyer

 On the other hand, if the attack occurred in a parking lot that was not well-lit because lights had burnt out and the owner refused to replace them, the property owner could probably be held liable.
 Furthermore, if the shopping center was known to be in a high-crime area, yet the property owner took no action to provide security for visitors, they could be held liable.
 Additional lights, warning customers, and installing security cameras are all reasonable steps that a property owner can take to improve security and keep others safe while on their premises.

-If you have suffered personal harm due to a property owner's lack of security, you have the right to hold that owner accountable.
+If you have suffered personal harm due to a property owner's lack of security in Campbell County, you have the right to hold that owner accountable.
 Call the experienced legal team at Steven Titus & Associates, P.C., at (307) 257-7800 for a free case strategy session.
 We’ll investigate what happened and see if there’s compensation available for you.

 For more information regarding these types of cases, we recommend that you set up a free consultation with our Gillette premises liability attorney by calling (307) 257-7800!